AI-Immersion-Day/guided-tour/README.md

 - CORS is configured to allow requests from the web app
 - Each application has its own TypeScript configuration
 - Changes to either application will hot reload automatically during development

+## Example Tasks

+Looking for ideas on what to build or improve?
+Check out our [Example Tasks](docs/EXAMPLE_TASKS.md) document, which contains 50 tasks you can tackle using your AI coding agent to practice agentic coding across the full Software Development Lifecycle.

+These tasks range from basic discovery and documentation to complex feature implementation and testing, covering areas such as:

+- **Discovery**: Understanding the codebase and architecture
+- **Feature Implementation**: Building new functionality (order management, real-time updates, charting, etc.)
+- **Testing**: Unit, integration, E2E, and accessibility testing
+- **Performance**: Optimization and benchmarking
+- **Security**: Vulnerability scanning and hardening
+- **Documentation**: Architecture diagrams, API docs, and ADRs
+- **UX/UI**: Improving user experience and interactions

+The tasks are designed to work with the available MCP tools including Playwright, Chrome DevTools, Context7, and web search capabilities.